-- b. n1 = Number of participants meeting the endpoint definition. - c.
-Total surveillance time in 1000 person-years for the given endpoint across all participants within each group at risk for the endpoint.
-Time period for COVID-19 case accrual is from 7 days after Dose 2 to the end of the surveillance period. - d. n2 = Number of participants at risk for the endpoint. - e.
-Two-sided confidence interval (CI) for vaccine efficacy is derived based on the Clopper and Pearson method adjusted to the surveillance time.
+- \ Participants who had no evidence of past SARS-CoV-2 infection (i.e., N-binding antibody [serum] negative at Visit 1 and SARS-CoV-2 not detected by NAAT [na sal swab] at Visits 1 and 2), and had negative NAAT (nasal swab) at any unscheduled visit prior to 7 days after Dose 2 were included in the analysis. - a.
+N = Number of participants in the specified group. - b. n1 = Number of participants meeting the endpoint definition. - c.
+Total surveillance time in 1000 person-years for the given endpoint across all participants within each group a trisk for the endpoint.
+Time period for COVID-19 case a ccrual is from 7 days after Dose 2 to the end of the surveillance period. - d. n2 = Number of participants a trisk for the endpoint. - e.
+Two-sided confidence interval (CI) for vaccine efficacy is derived based on the Clopper and Pearson method a djusted to the surveillance time.

-Subgroup analyses of the primary efficacy endpoint (although some subgroups had limited numbers of participants) showed similar efficacy point estimates across genders, ethnic groups, geographies, and participants with medical comorbidities and obesity associated with high risk of severe COVID-19.
+Subgroup analyses of vaccine efficacy (although limited by small numbers of cases in some subgroups) did not suggest meaningful differences in efficacy across genders, ethnic groups, geographies, or for participants with obesity or medical comorbidities associated with high risk of severe COVID-19.